-is not from God (ULT) do not belong to God...do not belong to God (UST)
+is not from God (ULT) do not belong to God (UST)

 The expression from God is an idiom.
 John uses it in various ways in this letter.
 Alternate translation: "does not belong to God" or "is not living in relationship with God" (See: Idiom)